 An expert injury solicitor can make the process of claiming as straightforward as possible – in fact making a serious accident or injury claim is very similar to a typical personal injury claim.

-We won’t pressure you into starting a claim, but we’ll let you know if we think you can make one – and, if you’re ready, we’ll put you in contact with a specialist solicitor experienced in handling cases like yours.
+They won’t pressure you into starting a claim, but they’ll let you know if they think you can make one – and, if you’re ready, they’ll put you in contact with a specialist solicitor experienced in handling cases like yours.